GT-610/AviQtl-Plus/README.md

 Regardless of the reason, many users continue using AviUtl reluctantly.
 The ecosystem, bloated by years of extensions like a "Howl's Moving Castle", is hard to let go of despite the dissatisfaction.

 ### Project goals and mission
-During a research project at [Kagoshima Prefectural Konan High School](https://edunet002.synapse-blog.jp/konan/), I decided to develop AviQtl independently to solve this problem.
+During a research project at [Kagoshima Prefectural Konan High School](https://edunet002.synapse-blog.jp/konan/), I decided to develop NeoUtl independently to solve this problem.

-- **Personal goal:** Produce music videos using only AviQtl on Linux, without juggling Domino, VocalShifter, REAPER, and AviUtl.
+- **Personal goal:** Produce music videos using only NeoUtl on Linux, without juggling Domino, VocalShifter, REAPER, and AviUtl.
-- **AviQtl's mission:** To be the optimal solution for those who use AviUtl reluctantly.
+- **NeoUtl's mission:** To be the optimal solution for those who use AviUtl reluctantly.
 </details>

 <details>